 This project was inspired in part due to a major surge in interest in media and communication policy issues on the part of industry, policy makers, regulators, media practitioners and civil society organizations in the UK, the European Union and internationally.
 UK regulators and policy makers are acknowledging that tensions exist between markets, government, consumers, and the press.
 The Project engages with civil society and advocacy groups, as well as other stakeholders, in discourse on current policy issues, such as the Communications Review or continued fallout from the phone hacking scandal in the UK, ongoing Internet governance discussions, or the EC’s Digital Agenda Europe initiatives for a single telecoms market and the revisions of data protection and audiovisual media services directives.

 This project was launched in January 2011 with an initial award granted by the Higher Education Innovation Fund (HEIF4) at LSE.
 It is now made possible by a grant from the Knowledge Exchange of the HEIF at LSE (HEIF5) and is also supported by Open Society Foundations.
-The project’s founder and current Chairman of the Advisory Board is Damian Tambini.
-The Media Policy Project’s Acting Director is Sally Broughton Micova and the Research Officer is Emma Goodman.
-The project is supported by Research Assistants Jessica Mason and Nora Kroeger, and an enthusiastic and dedicated group of interns and temporary project assistants.
+The project’s Director and current Chairman of the Advisory Board is Damian Tambini.
+The Research Officer is Catherine Speller (maternity cover for Emma Goodman) and the Research Assistant is Claire Local.
+The project is supported by an enthusiastic and dedicated group of interns and temporary project assistants.
 You can read more about the team on our Contributors page.

 The LSE Media Policy Project receives valued input from a diverse Advisory Group.
 The Members of the Advisory Group as of May 2014 are: